Sidek brothers: In popular culture

 Sidek and his sons' life story was published in a biographical comic book series, entitled Anak-Anak Sidek (The Sidek Brothers), which was published by Penerbitan JAS Sdn.
 Bhd., a company owned by Jalani's former wife, Raja Azmi.
 The comic series, touted as the Malaysia's first biographical comic, was later adapted into an animated series of the same title which aired on RTM for 3 seasons.
-All of Sidek brothers, with the exception of Razif, became the board of directors and executive producers for both comic and the animated series.
+All of the Sidek brothers, with the exception of Razif, became the board of directors and executive producers for both comic and the animated series.

-From November 2023 to April 2024, a retrospective exhibition called “Pameran Anak-Anak Sidek” is being held at the Sultan Alam Shah Museum in Shah Alam, Selangor.
+From November 2023 to April 2024, a retrospective exhibition entitled “Pameran Anak-Anak Sidek” is being held at the Sultan Alam Shah Museum in Shah Alam, Selangor.
 In the museum, the brothers’ memorabilia, customized stamps, medals, trophies and many more are displayed to the public for the first time.